-In this guest post, baby sleep consultant Natalie Ebrill explains why floor play is so important to get babies to sleep.
+In this guest post, baby sleep consultant Natalie Ebrill from Sleep and Settle explains why floor play is so important to get babies to sleep.

 Why is this so important to your baby’s sleeping and settling success?
 During my training I was so excited as the pieces of the sleeping puzzle fell into place and the understanding of efficient sleeping, feeding and playing and how the baby’s day affected their night became obvious.
 Then I became acutely aware of the importance of not just playtime, but floor play and tummy time for all babies from birth.